 When we were finally ready later that evening, it was time to hit the hotel’s Bar 228, the perfect place to enjoy a pre-dinner aperitif.
 We celebrated our stay with delicious champagne cocktails in the historic bar, which with dark woods and rich leather makes a cosy and intimate setting for drinks even if you are not staying at the hotel.

 We had also made dinner reservations at one of Le Meurice’s two restaurants, Le Dali, named after one of the hotel’s most famous guests.
-The surrealist painter Salvador Dali spent at least one month a year at the hotel, even choosing to celebrate his wedding there in 1918.
+The surrealist painter Salvador Dali spent at least one month a year at the hotel.
 The brasserie-style restaurant that now bears his name is a more relaxed affair than the fine-dining at two Michelin-starred Le Meurice Alain Ducasse, not to mention cheaper, however as the famed chef looks after both you will not be disappointed.
 The incredible desserts of Cédric Grolet, who won best pastry chef in the world earlier this year, can also be found at both restaurants and Le Dali is worth a visit for these alone.

 After indulging only slightly too much the night before, we decided the best way to start our day would be at the hotel’s elegant Spa Valmont.
 Although the hotel has partnered with the exclusive Swiss brand Valmont you don’t need to book a treatment to enjoy some rest and relaxation, and we headed down just to gently wake ourselves up with the warming sauna and steam room.
 Even though we were not there for long, or for a treatment, the spa’s very welcoming manager Caroline still ensured we were well looked after, and gave us all the privacy we needed to enjoy an hour of tranquillity before our day really started.